-Where can I file for my Divorce?
+Where can I file my divorce?

-What are the Grounds for Divorce?
+What are the grounds for divorce in Texas?

-- Confinement in mental hospital for at least 3 years
+- Confinement in a mental hospital

 How long will the divorce take?